 Overall, most 40+ women who discussed this in the comments and in the 40+ Style Facebook community felt that grooming gets more important as you get older.

-Suzanne says: “I truly believe that the older you get the more “well groomed” you need to be to look your best.”
-And Heather writes: “I never used to care, but now that im older all the little details are so important.”
+Suzanne says: “I truly believe that the older you get, the more ‘well groomed’ you need to be to look your best,” while Heather adds: “I never use to care, but now that I’m older, all the little details are so important.”

 I tend to agree.

 So how should you look after your nails and do a manicure at home?

 It’s all about taking care of your nails with proper care.
 I like to share some of my own tips and some wonderful suggestions from 40+ Style readers on how to do your own manicure at home.

 The always superbly groomed Catherine from Not Dressed As Lamb feels that the secret to good nails, is to keep the cuticles healthy.
 Many of the tips below were shared by her.